awaisdevops/enterprise-devsecops-java-pipeline1/infra/DEPENDENCY_CYCLE_FIX.md

 ## Solution

-The solution breaks the circular dependency by:
+The solution breaks the circular dependency by completely decoupling the AWS Load Balancer Controller from the EKS cluster:

 1. Creating a new file `break-dependency-cycle.tf` that:
    - Defines a local variable `cluster_outputs` to safely access EKS cluster outputs